raspberrypilearning/morse-code-virtual-radio/README.md

 ## Steps

-1. Setting Up your Pi
+1. Setting up your Pi
 1. Play a test beep
 1. Connect the Morse Code key to the GPIO pins
 1. Detect the key position through the GPIO pin value
-1. Play a tone when they key is down
+1. Play a tone when the key is down
 1. Decode the Morse as you go
 1. Play a listening game with a friend